-Occasionally, however, there is just enough resonance to give a little added warmth to the sound -- an addition some listeners prefer.
-Tube traps manufactured by the ASC Corporation are effective in reducing some of this low frequency room coloration.
+Occasionally, however, there is just enough resonance to give a little added warmth to the sound - an addition some listeners prefer.
+Careful placement of loudspeakers in the room can dramatically reduce the speakers' destructive interaction with low frequency modes.
+ASC Tube TrapsTM are effective in reducing some of this low frequency room coloration.
 Custom designed bass traps, such as perforated Helmholtz resonators, provide the greatest degree of low frequency control.